hbs-rcs/remote_learning/for_instructors.md

    * Show attendees names on the video screens, and ask to rename them if needed
    * State how the chat can or should be used.
    * Communicate your preference for requesting help.
+   * Zoom is accessibility-needs capable.
+Point this out and the appropriate settings.
+   * Any others you feel are appropriate.

    Note: Using video in class for all attendees is strongly recommended, as if they were present there in the class.
 But do give individuals permission to turn off video as